 - Process and Deadlines

-The Housing Preferences Request form will be available once all regular admission decisions have been released.
-Students must accept their admission to the University of Pennsylvania in order to access the Housing Preferences Request form.
+The Housing Preference Request Form will be available once all regular admission decisions have been released.
+Students must accept their admission to the University of Pennsylvania in order to access the Housing Preference Request Form.
 It may take up to to 24 hours for your response to be updated in the housing system.